-So let’s go on this Tasmania road trip!
+So let’s go on this Tasmania Road Trip!

-Tasmania Road Trip Plan- The Logistics
+Tasmania Road Trip Itinerary- The Logistics

-The best way to explore the little island is by self driving.
+The best way to explore the little island is by self-driving.
 If you brought a car with you, you’re all set to go.
 If you need to rent one, you will find many car rentals or motorhome rentals at the airport.

 My preferred way for road tripping is by travelling in a small camper van or motorhome, as it gives you a lot of freedom when it comes down to accommodation.
 Essentially your home is where you park it!